intel/QAT_Engine/docs/troubleshooting.md

 for provider was copied to the correct location?
 Check they really are there.
 * Has the environment variable `OPENSSL_ENGINES` been correctly defined and exported to the shell?
 Also check it is really pointing to the correct location.
+* For the QAT Provider, has the environment variable `OPENSSL_MODULES` been correctly defined and exported to point to the directory containing `qatprovider.so`?
+The default location is `<openssl-install>/lib64/ossl-modules/`.
+If not set, OpenSSL\* will only search the compiled-in default modules path.
+* When using `qatprovider`, ensure the OpenSSL\* `default` provider is also explicitly activated — either via `-provider default` on the command line or `activate = 1` under `[default_sect]` in `openssl.cnf`.
+Without it, algorithms not handled by `qatprovider` (e.g. certificate parsing, internal digest operations) will fail with `unknown algorithm` or `no provider` errors.
 * If building from OpenSSL prebuilt RPM Package, has the OpenSSL development packages (openssl-devel for Redhat\* based distribution and libssl-devel for Debian\* based distribution) been installed ?
-* In case of qat_sw acceleration, has the dependent libraries are installed in the default path or provide the path via `--with-qat_sw_crypto_mb_install_dir` (for crypto_mb) and `--with-qat_sw_ipsec_mb_install_dir` (for ipsec_mb) if installed in the path other than default.
+* In case of qat_sw acceleration, check that the dependent libraries are installed in the default path or provide the path via `--with-qat_sw_crypto_mb_install_dir` (for crypto_mb) and `--with-qat_sw_ipsec_mb_install_dir` (for ipsec_mb) if installed in the path other than default.
 * On certain systems, it might be possible that `qatengine.so` or `qatprovider.so`